 - The second search method available for public use is the Advanced Search Option.
 As suggested by its name, this search allows you to delve into more detail, including geographic region, ownership type, population, and a variety of other water system characteristics.

-In compiling state by state water system stats, I began to notice that not only do public water systems out-number private systems in most states, but they also serve an overwhelming majority of a state’s population compared to private systems.
+In compiling state by state water system stats, I began to notice that not only do public water systems outnumber private systems in most states, but they also serve an overwhelming majority of a state’s population compared to private systems.
 I chose to focus on data for Community Water Systems, or systems that supply water to the same population year-round, and therefore data is solely representative of these systems.
 Other water systems such as Non-Transient Non-Community Water Systems and Transient Non-Community Water Systems were not included in my analysis because these systems usually provide water services for half a year or less; these systems may or may not be relevant for your own search!

-Here a few interesting facts and figures:
+Here are a few interesting facts and figures:

-- 33 of 52 states and territories (including District of Columbia and Puerto Rico) have more public than private water systems
+- 33 of 52 states and territories (including the District of Columbia and Puerto Rico) have more public than private water systems

-- 50 of 52 states and territories (including District of Columbia and Puerto Rico) have a larger portion of their population served by public than private water systems
+- 50 of 52 states and territories (including the District of Columbia and Puerto Rico) have a larger portion of their population served by public than private water systems

 Efficiency, cost, and profit margins are all matters of debate, and it is difficult to say which type of ownership—public or private—is necessarily more beneficial to the customer.
 Although the figures above show that public water systems outnumber private systems overall, this fact does not diminish the important role of private water systems, which serve over 36 million people in the United States.
 Regardless of public or private ownership, I think we can all agree that the most important thing about water systems is that they provide access to safe, affordable, reliable drinking water for all.